iZUMi-kyouka/tp/docs/UserGuide.md

 Examples:
 * `sort` - Sorts all recruits by name in ascending order (A to Z)
 * `sort desc` - Sorts all recruits by name in descending order (Z to A)
-* `sort n/ asc` - Sorts all recruits by name in ascending order
+* `sort -n asc` - Sorts all recruits by name in ascending order
-* `sort p/ desc` - Sorts all recruits by phone number in descending order
+* `sort -p desc` - Sorts all recruits by phone number in descending order
-* `sort n/ asc p/ desc` - Sorts by name (ascending) first, then by phone number (descending) for recruits with the same name
+* `sort -n asc -p desc` - Sorts by name (ascending) first, then by phone number (descending) for recruits with the same name
-* `sort e/ asc a/ desc` - Sorts by email (ascending) first, then by address (descending) for recruits with the same email
+* `sort -e asc -a desc` - Sorts by email (ascending) first, then by address (descending) for recruits with the same email
+* `sort -n -p desc` - Sorts by name (ascending) first, then by phone number (descending) for recruits with the same name
+* `sort -n -e` - Sorts by name (ascending) first, the by email (ascending) for recruit with the same name

 <box type="tip" seamless>